ankowals/saf/README.md

 	1 install java jdk
 	2 set an environment variable, for example JDK_HOME=C:\Program Files\Java\jdk1.8.0_144

-	3 to verify java installation in cmd issue java -version 4 download and extract maven binary
+	 	to verify java installation in cmd issue java -version

+	3 download and extract maven binary
-	5 set an environment variable, for example M2_HOME=C:\apache-maven-3.5.0 6 append %M2_HOME%\bin to PATH variable
+	4 set an environment variable, for example M2_HOME=C:\apache-maven-3.5.0 5 append %M2_HOME%\bin to PATH variable

-	7 to verify maven installation in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 10 configure path to JDK in pom.xml file under <jdk.path> tag
+	 	to verify maven installation in cmd issue mvn -version

+	6 install intlliJ community edition -> this is our IDE in which tests can be written 7 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 8 configure path to JDK in pom.xml file under <jdk.path> tag

 		<properties>
 			<jdk.path>C:/Program Files/Java/jdk1.8.0_144/bin/javac</jdk.path>
 			...
 		</properties>

-	11 configure port number in pom.xml file under <jetty.port> tag
+	9 configure port number in pom.xml file under <jetty.port> tag

 		<properties>
 			<jetty.port>8082</jetty.port>
 			...
 		</properties>

 Optionally user can execute steps below.
-Especially for web automation or jdbc or windows native apps automation.
+Especially for web automation case or jdbc/windows native apps automation.

-	12 install git
+	10 install git
-	13 clone the repo for example to C:\Documents\Projects\SAF 14 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
+	11 clone the repo for example to C:\Documents\Projects\SAF 12 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	15 download JDBC oracle driver and other drivers if needed and put it in  <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
+	13 download JDBC oracle driver and other drivers if needed and put it in  <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	16 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 17 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 18 Install autoIt
+	14 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 15 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 16 Install autoIt
-	19 restart or log out and log in so changes done to the system will be visible
+	17 restart or log out and log in so changes done to the system will be visible

 ----------------------------------